 Frank Sonntag holds a degree in atmospheric sciences and has been developing and operating scientific software applications for over 20 years.
 In the last 15 years he has also used his extensive software and operating system experience to design, develop and maintain customized intranet applications and information systems.
 As technical director of AKM- Services Frank makes sure that high quality software systems are delivered on time, on budget and to the client's specification.

 APHLIS is supported by a network of agricultural experts from about 40 countries in sub-Saharan Africa.
-Network members are asked to submit annual data on crop production and a range of seasonal factors that may affect loss in their areas, including weather conditions, pests, grain drying conditions and the length of farm storage.
+Network members are asked to submit annual data on crop production and a range of contextual factors that may affect loss in their areas, including weather conditions, pests, grain drying conditions and the length of farm storage.

 Institut National des Recherches Agricoles du Benin

 Institut de l’ Environment et de Recherches Agricoles

 Forest, Soils & Environment Scientific Coordination